EU talks tough on Turkey, but arms sales go on

 The German government also approved twice as many new arms export licences to Turkey in the same period as in the whole of last year put together, the ministry said.

-The EU's own "common rules on arms exports" say member states should not sell weapons to countries which do not respect human rights.
+But the EU's own "common rules on arms exports" say member states should not sell weapons to countries that do not respect human rights.

 They should also halt sales where "there is a clear risk that the intended recipient would use the proposed export aggressively against another country or to assert by force a territorial claim".

-It is doubtful that German-made submarines would ever be used against Cyprus.
+It is doubtful Turkish submarines would ever be used against Cyprus or Greece.

-But for Dagdelen: "It is highly irresponsible that the German government, despite the policy of Turkish aggression in the eastern Mediterranean, is now also having its arms delivered to Erdogan's navy vis-a-vis the European member state of Cyprus".
+But for Dagdelen: "It is highly irresponsible that the German government, despite the policy of Turkish aggression in the eastern Mediterranean, is now also having its arms delivered to Erdogan's navy".

 "Arms exports to the authoritarian regime of Turkey must be stopped, both permits and actual exports," he told the German news agency DPA.